• Skip to primary navigation

 Step 2: Add broth, veggies and seasonings and bring to boil.

-adding beans to italian white bean soup
+adding cannellini beans to italian white bean soup

 Step 3: Add beans and simmer.